myormsby/Slideshow/README.md

 for the images i drew one and then commissioned the other from a friend,

 the geometric shapes are a circle and a rectangle in the second scene

+I created two large texts, one for the 'studio' name and one for the invitation